 DBT was developed to help people who are dealing with high levels of emotional distress and associated suicidal thoughts, self-harm, drug & alcohol issues or harmful relationship patterns.
 DBT is a long-term approach incorporating mindfulness and acceptance, behavioural interventions and a close therapeutic relationship.
 Traditional DBT therapy involves both individual and group therapy.

 Schema Therapy is an integrative approach that combines aspects of cognitive-behavioral, experiential, interpersonal and psychoanalytic therapies.
 Schema Therapy offers experiential work alongside the tools offered in traditional behavioural treatments.
 This helps people to connect deeply with their emotional experience as a platform for changing enduring negative patterns in their lives.

 IPT is a short-term treatment for depression that aims to understand relationship difficulties that contribute to a person’s emotional difficulties.
 IPT helps people to express and understand their feelings and identify communication failures in their personal life.
 In IPT, people are guided through an action plan that aims to improve their mood by resolving difficulties in their relationships.

 Ben is devoted to clarifying our understanding of happiness as a rich sense of well-being.
-This well-being incorporates an understanding of our individual strengths and virtues, our personal challenges, and our deeply held values and beliefs.
-Having published research on understanding the causes of long-lasting happiness, Ben has the theoretical and practical knowledge to offer personalised interventions for people looking to improve their happiness and well-being.
+This well-being incorporates an understanding of our individual strengths, our personal challenges, and our deeply held beliefs and values.
+Ben has the theoretical and practical knowledge to offer personalised interventions for people looking to improve their happiness and well-being.

 To enquire or make a booking call 0457 610 093 or email email@example.com